Invincishroom/ENGG140GP/README.md

 - D key: move right / select the target on the right
 - R key: turn the direction of the selected pipe to the right
 - L key: turn the direction of the selected pipe to the left
+- Q key: exit the game.
+If Basic completion is achieved, the level is still considered complete.

 Enjoy your game!!!